Huangphoux/japanese-resources/README.md

 - [Locale Emulator](https://github.com/xupefei/Locale-Emulator) - Really cool locale emulator (as the name suggests).
 Lets you use applications with a Japanese locale without changing your system settings.
 - [LE Shortcut Creator](https://github.com/Svintooo/LEShortcutCreator) - Great app that creates shortcuts for applications that will run through Locale Emulator above so you don't need to change your locale to Japanese to use the applications.
 - [Free Programming Books JP](https://github.com/EbookFoundation/free-programming-books/blob/main/books/free-programming-books-ja.md) - The Japanese section of the free programming books GitHub repo.
 Now you can re-learn your favorite programming language in Japanese! *I recommend Clojure.*
-- [Irodori: Japanese for Life in Japan](https://www.irodori.jpf.go.jp/en/) - Free Japanese learning textbooks for beginners.
-Their curriculum focuses on listening input a lot, so they provided plenty of free audio files for their lessons.
+- [Irodori: Japanese for Life in Japan](https://www.irodori.jpf.go.jp/en/) - Free Japanese learning resources for beginners.
+Currently they provide A1 and A2 level materials, such as audio files, grammar notes, and tips for life in Japan.